-Studies have shown that about 80 percent of women diagnosed with postpartum depression suffer from insomnia and feel the effects of sleep deprivation.
+Studies have shown that about 80 percent of women diagnosed with postpartum depression suffer from insomnia and feel the effects of being sleep deprived.
 In fact, many people who suffer from depression - not only mothers - struggle with insomnia and the effects of sleep deprivation.
 Symptoms of sleep deprivation seem to be very common among the depressed.

 Insomnia is defined as a condition in which the person has difficulty going to sleep or staying asleep.
 Although a person may sleep eight straight hours during the night, they may still suffer from insomnia and be sleep deprived because the quality of their sleep was bad.